3 Tips for the Selective School Test and OC Test

 The OC Test

-This is a test for Year 4 students entering Year 5 the following year.
-The test is used to identify a high level of ability in academically gifted students.
+This is a computer-based placement test for Year 4 students entering Year 5 the following year.
+The test is used to identify an academically gifted and high-potential students.
 Students are then offered a place in an opportunity class for Year 5 and 6 in public primary schools in NSW.

 The Selective School Test